What are Polyhexes?

 (Book 3, page 124)

-40 hexagons.
+10 pieces with 40 hexagons.
 They are called "one-sided polyhexes".
-You find rectangles
+You

-topic more for computers.
-Many people have worked on these pieces, as you
+is a topic more for computers.
+Many people have worked on these pieces,

-can see in book 2 and several web sites.
-I restrict myself on a parallelogram
+as you can see in book 2 and several web sites.
+I restrict myself on a

-10x11 on this page.
-The puzzle pieces of the series "Beat the Computer"
+parallelogram 10x11 on this page.
+The puzzle pieces of the series "Beat

 Andrew Clarke (The Poly Pages)